 Even more importantly than tax exemptions, with matching gift programs, companies are also garnering good will with employees thereby improving engagement and retention as staff will be grateful for the support in their philanthropic efforts.

 The short answer is that many, many companies will match donations.
 Based on Double the Donation’s research, 65% of Fortune 500 companies match donations and many small companies have programs as well.
-Matching gift programs span industries and geographic locations.
-The companies aren’t even limited to the U.S.
+Matching gift programs span industries and geographic locations even beyond the U.S.

-To give you a sense of the variety of businesses involved and the range of guidelines, here are outlines of 3 great programs.
+To give you a sense of the variety of businesses involved and the range of guidelines, we've outlined three examples of great programs.

 #1 General Electric (GE)

 A discussion of top-tier matching gift programs would be incomplete without mentioning GE.
-In 1954 the whole concept of corporate gift matching began with GE.
-Since its inception, GE’s program has raised more than $1 billion for nonprofits.
+In 1954, GE created the whole concept of corporate gift matching .
+Since its inception, GE’s program has raised more than $1 billion for nonprofit organizations.

-General Electric matches at the standard dollar for dollar ratio for gifts ranging from $25 up to $50,000.
+General Electric matches at the standard 1:1 ratio for gifts ranging from $25 up to $5,000.

 #2 Johnson and Johnson

 Johnson and Johnson’s program is very inclusive.
-Current employee’s donations to eligible charities will be matched at a 2:1 ratio and retirees are also qualified for a 1:1 ratio.
+Current employee’s donations to eligible charities will be matched at a 2:1 ratio.
+Retirees are also qualified for a 1:1 ratio.

 For Johnson and Johnson employees, matching gifts are long-term opportunities.